Fluffy Kefir Taratushki (Fried Dough Twists)

 Step 8:

-For frying, take a frying pan with high sides.
-Pour a lot of oil, but so that the rattles do not float in it.
-Heat the oil over medium heat, because it is dangerous to work with hot oil and you can get burned.
-Fry the taratushki over medium heat on both sides until lightly browned.
+Use a skillet with high sides for frying.
+Add a good amount of oil, but not so much that the taratushki float in it.
+Heat the oil over medium — working with very hot oil is dangerous and you could get burned.
+Fry the taratushki over medium heat on both sides until lightly golden.

 Step 9:

-Put the finished taratushki on paper towels to remove excess oil.
+Set the finished taratushki on paper towels to blot off the excess oil.

-When the butter drains and the taratushki cool down a little, sprinkle them with powdered sugar.
-Serve them with tea, coffee and milk.
+- Once the oil has drained and the taratushki have cooled a little, dust them with powdered sugar.
+Serve them with tea, coffee, or milk.

-Taratushki are soft, tender and not very sweet.
+- Taratushki come out soft, tender, and not too sweet.
 If you like sweeter pastries, add more sugar to the dough or use more powdered sugar.
-Don't forget - the sweeter the dough, the faster it burns.
+Just remember — the sweeter the dough, the faster it browns.

-Keep in mind that for frying you may need either more or less vegetable oil than indicated in the recipe.
-It depends on the dishes, on the properties of the dough and the oil itself.
+- Keep in mind you may need more or less oil for frying than the recipe lists; it depends on your pan, the dough, and the oil itself.

 Caloric content of the products possible in the composition of the dish